jhchee/spark-mongo-ingestion/README.md

 # spark-mongo-ingestion
-Demonstrate Spark reading Parquet files and writing them to MongoDB
+Demonstrate how would Spark ingest Parquet files and write it to MongoDB